liberland/Constitution/Constitution.md

 ### Article 13: Structure of Liberland

-1. Liberland shall form organs that shall be organized hierarchically, with each performing specific functions, henceforth referred to as "the Government."
+Liberland shall form organs that shall be organized hierarchically, with each performing specific functions, henceforth referred to as "the Government."
-2. In addition to the Government, Liberland shall award the foremost among its supporters a seat in the Senate, the Guardian of the Republic.
-The Senators shall ensure that the Government serves as the public defender of property and nothing more.

 # Book 2: Liberland Government